abdul8090/pro-repo-starter/FIVERR_GIG_WORDPRESS.md

-# Fiverr Gig Content — WordPress Website Building Service
+# Fiverr Gig Content - WordPress Website Building Service

 ---

 ## GIG TITLE (80 characters max)

-**Option 1:** I will build a professional wordpress website or business website **Option 2:** I will design a responsive wordpress website that gets results **Option 3:** I will create a complete wordpress website with premium design
+**Option 1:** I will build a professional wordpress website or wordpress blog **Option 2:** I will design a responsive website and modern wordpress website **Option 3:** I will convert figma to wordpress or revamp wordpress website

 ---